icshwi/e3-mrfioc2/README.md

 $ make setup
 ```

-One can clean all others via
+In order to clean the configuration,

 ```sh
 $ make setup_clean
 ```